 For example, approximately 2-5% of the fat found in the milk and body fat of cattle and sheep are trans fats, such as conjugated linoleic acid (CLA) and vaccenic acid.

-As a result, partially hydrogenated fats that contain trans fat largely replaced natural fats and oils in many food industries throughout the twentieth century, including baked goods, snack foods, fried food and fast food production.
+As a result, partially hydrogenated fats that contain trans fat largely replaced natural fats and oils in many food industries throughout the twentieth century, including baked goods, snack foods, fried food, and fast food production.

-Trans fats have been routinely used for deep-frying in fast food restaurants as they have a longer shelf life and are more cost effective than conventional oils.
+Trans fats have been routinely used for deep-frying in fast-food restaurants, as they have a longer shelf life and are more cost-effective than conventional oils.
 The fats used in restaurants in different locations can vary greatly due to the regulations enforced in the region.

 Early in the 21st century, non-hydrogenated vegetable oils with significantly longer lifespans were introduced to the market, offering a suitable alternative to products containing trans fat.
 As a result, many food manufacturers and producers have been making the change to produce food that contains less trans fat.

-Research has shown that trans fat content in human milk is related to the maternal consumption of partially hydrogenated oil.
+Research has shown that the trans fat content in human milk is related to the maternal consumption of partially hydrogenated oil.
 Additionally, infant consumption of trans fat in milk has a direct effect on the fat circulating in their bloodstream and is presumed to have negative health effects.

 Just as dietary intake of trans fat differs in countries of the world, the concentration found in breast milk and infants also fluctuates.
-Spain and France have lower levels of trans fat, with 1% and 2% respectively whereas human milk in the United States contains 7% trans fat on average.
+Spain and France have lower levels of trans fat, with 1% and 2%, respectively, whereas human milk in the United States contains 7% trans fat on average.